 Starting from May, city bars, department stores and hotels fling open their roofs and terraces to all of us thirsty Tokyoites, and the beer garden season starts in honest.
-But how do you, the discerning drinker, find the best settings, the best deals?
-Well, we've prepared this extensive list for you, so go ahead, choose your favourite and grab a pint – be it in a park, high in the sky or on top of Tokyo's most famous mountain.
+But how do you, the discerning drinker, find the best settings and the best deals?
+Well, we've prepared this list for you, so go ahead, choose your favourite and grab a pint – be it in a park, high in the sky or on top of Tokyo's most famous mountain.

 Tokyo's best beer gardens